khalidafla/Oauth2.0-Example/README.md

   - clientId
   - clientSecret

-You'll have also to set the redirect URL to the callback Servelet like this : http://localhost:8080/%applicationName%/oauthCallBack
+You'll have also to set the redirect URL to the callback Servlet like this : http://localhost:8080/%applicationName%/oauthCallBack

 ### How does it work